amethyst/amethyst/book/src/appendices/a_config_files.md

 project.
 Wouldn't it be nice to not have to recompile the project each time you wanted to change one or all of these things?

-Luckily, Amethyst uses [Ron][ron] configuration files and has infrastructure in the form of the [Config][config] trait to help us implement our own config files.
+Luckily, Amethyst uses [RON][ron] configuration files and has infrastructure in the form of the [Config][config] trait to help us implement our own config files.

 ## Structure of the Config File

 The existing example uses the following constants:

 ```rust,ignore
 const ARENA_HEIGHT: f32 = 100.0;
 const ARENA_WIDTH: f32 = 100.0;